tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 - How can an individual be sovereign over their money and rely on a trusted third party?
 - Can money be sent to the other side of the world without fees or intermediaries?

 Accepting these new technologies could generate massive economies of scale worldwide.
 Should we allow the free movement of capital flows?
 International blockades have economic and political consequences.
 Is it ethical to use financial intermediaries like Western Union, which sometimes charge up to 25% in fees?
-We believe that in an increasingly digital world, money should be democratized and considered a common good belonging to the people rather than the state or opaque financial institutions.
+We believe that in an increasingly digital world, money should be democratized and considered a common good belonging to the people rather than to the state or to opaque financial institutions.

-The question of who should control the banking system is crucial because the rules of the banking game are not transparent and understandable to all, allowing a caste of politicians and regulators to maintain their grip on the system.
-It is important to question whether the free market or a group of intellectuals should control the banking system.
+The question of who should control the banking system is crucial because the rules of the banking game are not transparent and understandable to all, allowing a caste of politicians and regulators to maintain their grip on the system, so it is important to question whether the free market or a group of intellectuals should have the power over it.

-### Our freedoms are at stake.
+### Our freedom is at stake.

-The censorship must also be questioned because who has the knowledge to decide what should be censored or not?
-The media has changed their position on certain information and the people who were censored before are no longer censored today.
+Censorship must also be questioned: who has the knowledge to decide what should be censored or not?
+The media has changed their position on certain information and those who were censored before are no longer censored today.

 - Who decides what is censorship or propaganda?
 - Who has the divine hand over our system?

-Tolerating censorship can destroy freedom of expression and the right to assembly.
-Implementing censorship is technically difficult without creating a complete dystopia.
-Which entity should have the power of censorship?
-The question of censorship is complicated and it is difficult to know who should be censored or not.
-Censorship can have a negative impact on innovation and freedom to undertake.
+We strongly believe that tolerating censorship can destroy freedom of expression and the right to assembly, as it can have a negative impact on innovation and free will.
+Imposing censorship is technically difficult without creating a complete dystopia.
+Thus, which entity should have the power of censorship?
+The matter is complicated, and it is also difficult to decide who should be restricted or not.

 There are 2.4 billion people in the world without a bank account, which necessarily creates geographical inequalities.
-Bitcoin allows for equality in transactions, regardless of your social status or political position.
-The Bitcoin protocol is apolitical and does not give specific privileges to the president or other actors.
-Leaders should have the same privileges as ordinary people to push development upwards rather than leaving some at the top and others at the bottom.
-Should everyone have the same currency, regardless of their social status?
-It is important to think about the world we want to leave to our children.
-We wish to leave an open world where they are free to do what they want with their money.
+On the other hand, Bitcoin grants transactions equality, disregarding your social status or political position.
+The protocol is apolitical and does not grant specific privileges to leaders or other influential figures, ensuring that everyone has the same opportunities to drive development forward, rather than allowing a few to remain at the top while others are left behind.
+Should everyone have access to the same currency, regardless of their social status?
+It is essential to consider the world we want to leave to our children, and we aspire to create an open world where they are free to manage their money as they choose.

-Bitcoin is important and should not be considered just a game of chance.
-It is crucial to continue asking questions about Bitcoin.
+Bitcoin is important and should not be considered just a game of chance, so it is crucial to keep asking questions about Bitcoin and its consequences on the world.

 ### Bitcoin: a revolutionary protocol